fwilleke80/com_audioarchive/README.md

 - Review and removal of stale derivatives, abandoned temporary files, and unreferenced managed files
 - Automatic batched stale-file cleanup for large selections
 - CSV export of integrity findings
+- Portable versioned ZIP exports containing metadata, analyses, or the complete archive
+- Protected inspection and checksum verification before an archive restore
+- Empty-archive, merge, and replace restore modes with UUID-based clip matching
+- Transactional restore with rollback and safe staging of included media files
 - Joomla ACL and category-based permission inheritance
 - English and German administrator interfaces